Mountain irrigation and lawn at elevation in Colorado

 • C Crisp bed lines and less ivy on brick before photos

-• D Healthier looking woody plants without guessing fertilizer on your own
+• D Healthier-looking woody plants without guessing fertilizer on your own

 3. What failed you most last season?